canton7/c-name-style/README.md

 ### Enums

 Enum constants often need to start with the name of the enum, as a form of namespacing.
-This can be achieved with the `parent_match` option.
+This can be achieved with the `parent-match` option.

-`parent_match` must contain a regex which is matched against the enum name (the tag name if the enum has a tag, or else the typedef name if the enum is anonymous and is typedef'd).
+`parent-match` must contain a regex which is matched against the enum name (the tag name if the enum has a tag, or else the typedef name if the enum is anonymous and is typedef'd).
 It must contain a capture group called `name`.

-If the enum is anonymous and isn't typedef'd, rules which specify `parent_match` will not match.
+If the enum is anonymous and isn't typedef'd, rules which specify `parent-match` will not match.

 The value of the `name` capture group is then made available as a placeholder in the `rule`, as:
-  - `${parent}`: The actual value matched by the `parent_match` regex capture group
+  - `${parent}`: The actual value matched by the `parent-match` regex capture group
   - `${parent:upper-snake}`: The same value converted to `UPPER_SNAKE_CASE`

 For example: